Poker Champ Phil Ivey Beat the Casinos but Got Sued for Over $15 Million in the Process

-But while no one would deny Ivey’s significant poker skills, he had one unfortunate run-in with a famous casino.
-While Ivey was able to take the casino down in the short-term for a big windfall, they ultimately sued him for $15 million.
+While no one would deny Ivey’s significant poker skills, he had one unfortunate run-in with a famous casino.
+Ivey was able to take the casino down in the short term for a big windfall.
+However, they ultimately sued him for $15 million.
 So how did Ivey beat the house, and why did they sue him after the fact?

 It’s not easy to become a world-famous poker player.
 You need to be able to withstand and weather major losses.
 You also need to be able to compete at a high level for many years with other players who qualify as some of the best in the world.